 What is an expense ratio?
 It is a fee that a mutual fund or ETF subtracts from your total investment each year for their service.
 Can that small fee have such a significant impact on long-term investment performance?
-Is it better to invest in low cost index funds?
+Is it better to invest in low-cost index funds?
 The answer is a resounding YES because a high expense ratio could eat up a lot of your gain over the course of 30 years.